LujanSolo/social-network-api/README.md

 ## Description

-This is a back-end API packagebuilt on a Mongo database, featuring Express.js and Mongoose  to handle a potentially large amount of data with a loose structure.
-The API provides for the creation of Users, who can perform CRUD operations on their "thoughts," add "reactions" in text form to other users' thoughts, befriend other users, and for the deletion of those same details.
+This is a back-end API package built on a Mongo database, featuring Express.js and Mongoose  to handle a potentially large amount of data with a loose structure.
+The API provides for both the <b>creation</b> of Users, who can perform CRUD operations on their "thoughts," add "reactions" in text form to other users' thoughts, befriend other users, and for the <b>deletion</b> of those same details.

 ## Table of Contents